goatshriek/ruby-dragon/README.md

 currentSelection
 ```

+`currentAPI` is also provided similar to the Ruby interpreter, again holding an
+instance of `FlatProgramAPI` created with `currentProgram`.

 Kotlin scripts use a `kts` extension as they are interpreted as scripts rather
 than being compiled to java first.